 Along with learning the step-by step process, it is also important to gain a strong comprehension of the legal terminology used.
 Knowing what goes into a criminal allegation on the state level will not only give you a valuable understanding of how everything is handled, but it will help put your mind a little more at ease during what is understandably an otherwise very stressful time.

 If you were arrested for any kind of alleged criminal offense in Central Ohio, do not think that you have to walk into the courthouse alone.
-The Joslyn Law Firm stands by the side of alleged offenders in Columbus and the greater Franklin County area, including Reynoldsburg, Grove City, Dublin, Westerville, and several other surrounding communities.
+The Joslyn Law Firm stands by the side of alleged offenders in Cincinnati and the greater Hamilton County area, including Norwood, Lebanon, Hamilton, Middletown, and several other surrounding communities.

-Brian Joslyn is an experienced Columbus criminal defense attorney who also serves areas of Licking County, Delaware County, Fairfield County, Pickaway County, and Madison County.
+Brian Joslyn is an experienced Cincinnati criminal defense attorney who also serves areas of Franklin County, Butler County, Clinton County, Clermont County, and Greene County.
 Call (513) 339-6289 or send an online message today to take advantage of a free, confidential consultation will let our lawyer review your case.

 - What happens when a person is arrested?

 - When do alleged offenders make their first appearances in court?

 - How does a defense attorney learn what evidence a prosecutor has?

 - When do lawyers and prosecutors try to make deals?

 - Do the prosecutor and defense attorney get any other chances to clear things up if a plea deal cannot be struck?